«Economic Concepts» - Free Essay Paper

 Price Ceiling or Maximum Pricing

 The government through the legislature amended an act of parliament that ensured that the land lords do not charge the tenants beyond a certain threshold.
 This was after the rental income was subjected to a much higher taxation rate.
 The landlords consequently reduced the supply of their houses.
 This meant that there was market inefficiency in terms of shortages.
 There was also a creation of sub standard houses thus leading to the existence of black markets due to the shortages experienced by a reduced supply in the rental houses.
-These shortages led to the existence of slums within the capital of Kena.
+These shortages led to the existence of slums within the capital of Kenya.
 The graph of this effect is shown in the first diagram.

 Price Floor or Minimum Pricing